 So, to compare $\rho_q$ and $\rho_{pq}^{num,j}$, we have computed the absolute error between $P(\tpq)$ and $P(0)$ for different values of $(p,q)$ for each of the two polygons, and stored them in Table \ref{table:Ptpq-errors}.

-The parameter values for a CHP are $M=6$, $N/M=7680$, $b=1.2$, $P(0)=1.3676\ldots$, and those for a HHP are $M=48$, $N/M=1920$, $b=0.4$, $l=0.2$, $P(0)=1.1490\ldots$.
+The parameter values for the CHP are $M=6$, $N/M=7680$, $b=1.2$, $P(0)=1.3676\ldots$, and those for the HHP are $M=48$, $N/M=1920$, $b=0.4$, $l=0.2$, $P(0)=1.1490\ldots$.
 The size of errors clearly implies the agreement between the two approaches; one can also note that the error values are much smaller in the case of a CHP.
 This follows from the fact that the corresponding trigonometric functions are approximated with the pseudo-spectral method and for a HHP, a finite difference scheme is used for the hyperbolic functions.
-Moreover, because of the efficiency of the \texttt{fft} algorithm in MATLAB and symmetries of the CHP working with a large value of $N/M$ is possible unlike for the HHP case (see also the discussion in \cite[Section 3.1]{HozKumarVega2020}).
+Moreover, because of the efficiency of the \texttt{fft} algorithm in MATLAB and symmetries of the CHP, working with a large value of $N/M$ is possible unlike for the HHP case (see also the discussion in \cite[Section 3.1]{HozKumarVega2020}).

 Numerical simulations show that apart from the formation of new sides, the polygonal curve also moves in the vertical direction.
-In this direction, we compute the center of mass by calculating the mean of all the values of $\X(s_k,t^{(n)})$ and calling it $\mathbf h(t^{(n)})$.
+To measure that, we compute the center of mass by calculating the mean of all the values of $\X(s_k,t^{(n)})$ and call it $\mathbf h(t^{(n)})$.
 For a CHP, the first component of $\mathbf h(t^{(n)})$ behaves as a linear function of $t$ with a negative slope which corresponds to the speed $c_M$ of the center of mass along the negative $x$-axis; however, the second and third components are zero.
 On the other hand, for a HHP, bearing in mind \cite[(40)]{HozKumarVega2020}, we continue to work with the inner points $N/2$ nodes of the curve $\X$ and observe that the first two components of corresponding $\mathbf h(t^{(n)})$ are nonzero while the third component grows linearly in time $t$ with a rate $c_l$.